Last updated August 25, 2016

 ii. overseeing the activities and programs in the house;

-iii. insuring that the house adheres to College regulations; and
+iii. ensuring that the house adheres to Middlebury regulations; and

-iv. representing the needs and interests of the house in the College community.
+iv. representing the needs and interests of the house in the Middlebury community.

 e.
 The Residential Life Committee will be responsible for: